akka/akka/akka-docs/src/main/paradox/additional/rolling-updates.md

 @@@ note

-There are a few instances [when a full cluster restart is required](deploying.md#when-shutdownstartup-is-required) versus being able to do a rolling update.
+There are a few instances @ref:[when a full cluster restart is required](#when-shutdown-startup-is-required) versus being able to do a rolling update.

 @@@